 Joint replacement is recommended in cases involving certain medical conditions such as:

 - Avascular necrosis – bone loss due to poor blood supply

 - Bone tumors – primary or metastatic

 Surgery restores functionality and mobility with patients resuming the activities of daily living and improving their quality of life.

-Read more about alternatives to hip replacement from NIMAS.
+Read more about alternatives to hip replacement from NIAMS.

 Contact a Hip Joint Specialist